What is Recurrent Neural Networks (RNN)?

 • Recurrent Connection: A key distinction of RNNs is the recurrent connection within the hidden layer.
 This connection allows the network to pass the hidden state information (the network’s memory) to the next time step.
 It’s like passing a baton in a relay race, carrying information about previous inputs forward

-The Architecture of a Traditional RNN
+Architecture of a Traditional RNN

-• One To One: There is only one pair here.
+• One-to-One: There is only one pair here.
 A one-to-one architecture is used in traditional neural networks.

-• Many To Many: For many to many, there are numerous options.
-Two inputs yield three outputs.
-Machine translation systems, such as English to French or vice versa translation systems, use many to many networks.
+• Many-to-ManyFor many-to-many, there are numerous options.
+Input and output are sequences of potentially different lengths.
+Machine translation systems, such as English to French or vice versa translation systems, use many-to-many networks.

-How does Recurrent Neural Networks work?
+How do Recurrent Neural Networks Work?

 The information in recurrent neural networks cycles through a loop to the middle hidden layer.